Now that I dropped a bombshell in determining the Best Picture of the 90s, let’s take a trip to some less controversial

 When casting Affliction, the director really thought carefully about filling the role of the abusive father.
 He needed someone who could appear to dominate Nick Nolte in order to sell the storyline properly.
 The entire movie hinges on it.
 Coburn seemed an unlikely candidate, having mostly appeared in light fare up to that point.
 But boy did he knock it out of the park.
 He is terrifying.
 Not to mention utterly believable.

-Unfogiven has the audacity to be a western that questions everything the western genre stands for, particularly in terms of violence.
+Unforgiven has the audacity to be a western that questions everything the western genre stands for, particularly in terms of violence.
 Gene Hackman’s Sheriff, Little Bill Daggett, is the perfect embodiment of that theme.
 And boy, does Hackman let loose.
 He chews the scenery like no one else, then dials it down, then ramps it right back up.
-It’s a towering performance full of verve and danger.
+It’s a performance full of verve and danger.
 So here’s a life lesson from Unforgiven: don’t cross Gene Hackman.
 It’s just not worth it.
-He will mess.
-You.
-Up.
-And he will do it with a smile.

 Should have won in 1992: Jaye Davidson got a lot of people talking in The Crying Game, but that had more to do with his character’s reveal than anything else.
 Hackman deserved his second career Oscar.